Apoorva-Singh3/Notes_Application/README.md

 # Notes_Application
-A webapp project in which you can save notes for your reference
+A software application to take notes and save it for future reference

+## Technologies Used
+- Language - Python, HTML, CSS, JavaScript
+- Library - React JS
+- Framework - Django
+- Database - SQLite